grok-rv/terraform_aws/README.md

-terraform Root module to create security group and aws e2 instance
+terraform root module to create security group and aws e2 instance
 -----------------------------------------------------------------------

 Security group is created to limit ssh access to the ec2 instance